StarLink corn recall: Aftermath

 Following the recalls, 51 people reported adverse effects to the FDA; these reports were reviewed by the US Centers for Disease Control (CDC), which determined that 28 of them were possibly related to StarLink.
 The CDC studied the blood of these 28 individuals and concluded there was no evidence the reactions these people experienced were associated with hypersensitivity to the StarLink Bt protein.

-The EPA was criticized by Joseph Mendelson III of the Center for Food Safety, who said "Clearly they didn't do anything here until they became embarrassed."
+The EPA was criticized by Joseph Mendelson III of the Center for Food Safety, who said, "Clearly they didn't do anything here until they became embarrassed."
 The EPA and Aventis were also criticized for statements at the time of the recall that indicated they had no idea such a thing would happen.
 "If there has been a violation of our licensing process, then we would have a very great concern," was attributed to Stephen Johnson of the EPA.
-Margaret Gadsby of Aventis was quoted with her earlier statement "We have difficulty imagining how our corn could end up in the human food supply."
+Margaret Gadsby of Aventis was quoted with her earlier statement, "We have difficulty imagining how our corn could end up in the human food supply."

 The registration for the StarLink varieties was voluntarily withdrawn by Aventis in October 2000.
 In February 2001, it was announced that the president, general counsel, and vice president of market development for Aventis CropScience (US), had been fired in response to the recall.

-In June 2001 Tricon Global Restaurants, 20% owners of Taco Bell at the time, announced a $60 million settlement with some of the suppliers of the supermarket taco shells; under the terms of the settlement they could not disclose the identity of suppliers.
+In June 2001, Tricon Global Restaurants, which owned 20% of Taco Bell at the time, announced a $60 million settlement with some of the suppliers of the supermarket taco shells; under the terms of the settlement they could not disclose the identity of suppliers.
 Tricon stated that the settlement would go to Taco Bell franchisees and Tricon would not receive any of it.
 Tricon also announced that it, along with the suppliers and franchisees, would initiate litigation against the parties responsible for StarLink entering the food chain.

 In September 2001, a group of about 5,000 Taco Bell franchisees and a handful of taco shell suppliers brought a class-action lawsuit against Aventis, Garst Seed Co.; Gruma Corp. ("the largest producer and distributor of corn flour and tortillas in the United States); and Azteca Milling seeking damages.
 This suit was voluntarily dismissed in December 2001.

 In 2002, Aventis, Garst, Kraft Foods, Azteca Foods, Azteca Milling, and Mission Foods settled a lawsuit brought by two people, and the grandmother of a third, who claimed to have had allergic reactions to StarLink, for $9 million.

 In 2002, nongovernmental organizations claimed that aid sent by the UN and the US to Central American nations also contained some StarLink corn.
-The nations involved, Nicaragua, Honduras, El Salvador and Guatemala refused to accept the aid.
+The nations involved, Nicaragua, Honduras, El Salvador, and Guatemala, refused to accept the aid.

 In 2003, farmers who did not plant StarLink who had suffered economic losses due to depressed corn prices following the StarLink recalls settled a class-action lawsuit against Aventis and Advanta for $100 million.

 GeneWatch UK and Greenpeace International set up the GM Contamination Register in 2005 citing these recalls as one of the "highlights" of the register.